oliverkenyon/wm-graphite-consumer/README.md

 # Weather Monitor Graphite Consumer

-Subscribes to a stream of observation data from Kafka and feeds into Graphite to allow the data to be visualized
+Subscribes to a stream of observation data from Kafka and feeds into Graphite to allow the data to be visualized.
+The expected data format is that produced by the [wm-producer](../../../wm-producer) project.

 ## Configuration

 The application uses the following settings which should be present as environment variables:

- - WM_KAFKA_HOST: Host and port for kafka, e.g. "localhost:9092"
+ - WM_KAFKA_HOST: Host and port for kafka.
+Defaults to "localhost:9092"
+ - WM_GRAPHITE_HOST_NAME: Host name only for Graphite, defaults to "localhost"
+ - WM_GRAPHITE_PORT: Port for Graphite (pickle protocol), defaults to "2004"
  - WM_GRAPHITE_FROM_BEGINNING: optional, set to "true" to consume from the beginning of the Kafka stream

 ## Build